Adaptive Reconstruction of Cluster Halos (ARCH): Integrating Shear and Flexion for Substructure Detection: Results

 \subsection{Abell 2744}

 The reconstructions of Abell 2744 consistently recover a dominant cluster core, with additional substructure (notably a well studied northern clump) identified in some signal combinations.
 Figures~\ref{fig:abell_all} and \ref{fig:abell_shearF} show representative convergence maps, while Tables~\ref{tab:abell_core} and \ref{tab:abell_north} report core and northern clump masses.
-All reconstructions include a mass sheet transformation such that $\kappa=0$ at the image boundaries.
+All reconstructions include a mass sheet transformation such that the average value of $\kappa$ goes to zero at the image boundaries.